NiviRocks/NiviRocks.github.io/index.md

-# Learn Machine Learning and lot more Simply!

 ## Hello there!
 This is Nibedita Chakraborty 😎
 Bachelors in Computer Science Engineering| Learning ML| Data Science Enthusiast|
 ## Nice to have you Aboard 🙌